PoCInnovation/Workshops/hardware/5.MQTT_Esp32/README.md

 ### 📑 Description:

-Come and see a supervisor and ask for a raspberry pi :surfer:
+Come and see a supervisor and ask for a raspberry pi 🏄

 The raspberry is almost configurate.